hellerve/blog/wip/On_API_Updates.md

 I know this example is a little contrived, but bear with me.
 Suppose we use this service for a while before it breaks, like our real-world application did.
-The stack traces tell you there is something wrong with the format that `get_facecolor` returns—they will tell you they expected a string, but you gave it a `numpy.ndarray` by trying to call the `find` method, which is defined for strings, and failing.
+The stack traces tell you there is something wrong with the format returned by `get_facecolor`—they tell you they expected a string, but you gave it a `numpy.ndarray`.You try to call the `find` method, which is defined for strings, and fail.
 You never looked at the color format returned by `get_facecolor`, so you decide to take a peek.
 In your youthful ignorance you expect to find something along the lines of the input colors, a CSS-style hexadecimal RGB value.
-You find this abomination instead: `array([[0.73333333, 0.59215686, 0.3372549, 1.]])`.
+Instead, you find this abomination: `array([[0.73333333, 0.59215686, 0.3372549, 1.]])`.
 What is that?
 It is a nested [numpy](http://www.numpy.org/) array, containing what seems to be an RGBA value, encoded as floating point numbers from `0` to `1`.
 What the heck is this format.